MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 - **Views**

   Some lists include the **Views** section.
-Views are variations of the list that have been preconfigured with filters.
+Views are variations of the list that are preconfigured with filters.
 You can define and save as many views as you want per list.
-The views will be available to you on any device you sign into.
+The views are available to you on any device you sign into.
 Learn more in [Save and Personalize List Views](ui-views.md).

 - **Filter list by**